databendlabs/openraft/fixes.md

 ### fix: leader should not commit when there is no replication to voters.
-When there is no replication to voters but there are replications to non-voters, the leader did not check non-voters for a quorum but just commits a log at once.
+When there is no replication to voters but there are replications to learners, the leader did not check learners for a quorum but just commits a log at once.

 This cause the membership change log from a single node always commits.
-E.g. start node 0, and non-voter 1, 2; then `change_membership({0, 1, 2})`,
+E.g. start node 0, and learner 1, 2; then `change_membership({0, 1, 2})`,
 It just commits the joint-log at once.
 But according to raft paper, it should await a quorum of {0} and a quorum of {0, 1, 2}.